purpasmart96/jwms/README.md

 The jwms program is a very simple daemon that runs in the background when it gets called from the Display Manager.

 Its job is to run jwm-helper and start jwm.
+That's it (for now).

 ### Configuring jwms.conf